Riccodalets/Code-Review/Section A Code Review/Option 3 Ruby Task review.md

 correction
 ---
-there are some few error to lookup to
+There are some few error to lookup to

-Indentation is a very important concept of Ruby, all the statements with the same space to the right, belong to the same code block. the first error is in line 4, we have IndentationError.
+**Indentation*** is a very important concept of Ruby, all the statements with the same space to the right, belong to the same code block. the first error is in line 4, we have IndentationError.
 Increase space to the right on line 4 using a Tab key.

 The second error, is in line 11, we have Misspelling errors.
-You wrote reversd **instead**
+You wrote reversd instead of reversed

 The third error, is in line 13, we have semantic error.
 While trying to checking if number has reached 0, there we should write num != 0.